 - Currently employed or retired First Responders, including but not limited to, firefighters, police, sheriff’s department, and other law enforcement agencies.

 JAVELAN is unable to provide service dogs at this time for the following conditions:

 - Low vision, or individuals who are blind

 - Individuals who are deaf or seriously hearing impaired.

 - Behavioral health diagnoses such as schizophrenia, bipolar disorder, borderline personality disorder, etc., are considered on a case by case basis.

 - Veterans and First Responders diagnosed with PTSD who also have anxiety or depression are welcome to apply.

 If you have any questions about your eligibility for the JAVELAN program, please contact us at 402-218-1234, option #4 or email JAVELAN@firstrespondersfoundation.org.
 To fill out an application click the button below.
 There is a $25 application fee that is required with submission.
-Payment processing will appear at the end of the application via a donate button.
+Payment and processing procedures will appear at the end of the application via a button.

 JAVELAN does not discriminate on the basis of race, color, creed, national origin, sex, age, religion, marital status, sexual orientation, gender identity or expression, veteran status, HIV/AIDS status, physical or mental disability for the purpose of service, employment, membership, volunteering, or leadership.

 It takes a dedicated effort to train a service dog at significant cost; consequently, JAVELAN must have the best interest of the service dog in mind when placing a service dog with an applicant.
 Therefore, JAVELAN reserves the right to disqualify an applicant, at any stage from application through training.
 We also reserve the right to remove a placed dog from a recipient if it is deemed necessary by staff, and request repayment for services rendered.